paulWatt526/loess/README.md

 # loess

-JavaScript implementation of the Locally-Weighted Regression package originally written in C by Cleveland, Grosse and Shyu (1992)
+Fork of a JavaScript implementation of the Locally-Weighted Regression package originally written in C by Cleveland, Grosse and Shyu (1992).
+This fork addresses security issues with project dependencies.
+The dependencies have been updated to fix the security issues.

 ## Getting started

 First install the package:

 ```
-npm install loess --save
+npm install @paulWatt526/loess --save
 ```

 Load in your data: